How to Rock Your Couple Session

 Jackets, scarves, hats, beanies, jewelry also give us a lot to play with.
 You can leave your watch (especially your apple watch) at home since we don’t want anything to distract from your faces.

 I’m not talking about cheesy props like balloons or the strange stuff you sometimes see on Pinterest.
 I’m talking about things that you both enjoy — your dog?
 YES please.
 A picnic?
 A blanket and a campfire?
 Ice cream cones?
 We don’t want to get bogged down by bags or props, but if there’s a simple thing or an activity you want to incorporate into your session, let’s chat!
+If you enjoy a drink, feel free to bring some booze!
+Liquid courage anyone?

 4. WHAT ABOUT HAIR AND MAKEUP?